-“The fact that we could easily integrate with all of our data sources that we were pulling in externally, as well as any internal data feeds that and data our incident response team was coming across by using TruSTAR is a really big deal for us.”
+“The fact that we can easily integrate with all of our data sources that we were pulling in externally by using TruSTAR, as well as any internal data feeds that our incident response team was coming across, is a really big deal for us.”

 Box is the market leader for Cloud Content Management.
 Their mission is to power how the world works together.
 Box partners with enterprise organizations to accelerate their digital transformation by creating a single platform for secure content management, collaboration and workflow.
 Today, Box powers over 97,000 businesses, including 70% of the Fortune 500 who trust Box to manage their content in the cloud.

 Q: What were the challenges that you were trying to solve when you were looking to acquire TruSTAR?

 We were previously on an open source platform [CRITS] that we had deployed internally, and it had worked well when our scale was much, much smaller.
 We started to run into issues with maintaining the backend platforms, struggling with system ownership and support of the platform.
 Those types of things are common struggles with on-prem solutions.
 We also started to struggle with integrations with other applications - being able to pull in external feeds, threat feeds, as well as pushing data between our ticketing platform and our SIEM.
 As we tried to integrate all of the pieces of our security operations tool set, it wasn't scaling and it wasn't working.